 By the 1860s, in the Settled District, most settlers with depasturing licences had either purchased their land or had not renewed their leases.
 For the latter, this opened the land for other settlers.
 The passing of various land acts in the 1850s and 1860s enabled people to purchase freehold land.
-This land was usually surveyed by the Government and offered for sale.
+This land was either surveyed by the Government and offered for sale or settlers pegged out the land applied for a licence to occupy it.